jfedor2/hid-remapper/README.md

 In addition to the remapping functionality, it can do polling rate overclocking up to 1000 Hz.

+A separate [serial](SERIAL.md) version of the remapper takes inputs from a serial (RS-232) mouse and translates them to USB.

 ![HID Remapper](images/remapper1.jpg)

 ## How to make the device

-There are two hardware versions of the remapper: the single Pico version and the dual Pico version.
+There are two main hardware versions of the remapper: the single Pico version and the dual Pico version.
 They have the same functionality, but the dual Pico version has better device compatibility - most input devices work with either, but some will only work with the dual Pico version.

 See [here](HARDWARE.md) for details on how to make both versions of the device.